LINBIT VSAN User Guide

 2. Architecture

-Logically, LINBIT VSAN fits inbetween the hypervisor and the virtual machines it provides storage for.
+Logically, LINBIT VSAN fits in between the hypervisor and the virtual machines it offers storage for.

 In practice, VSAN runs one of its instances as a virtual machine on each hypervisor in the cluster.
-The hypervisor passes its local storage through to VSAN, which then replicates the storage’s data across the cluster.
+The hypervisor passes its local storage through to VSAN, which then replicates the data on the storage across the cluster.
 One of the VSAN virtual machines exports an iSCSI target through a static IP.
-This iSCSI target can be fed back to the hypervisor in order to provide a highly available datastore.
-The resulting datastore can be used to store virtual machines and disk images on solid, redundant storage.
+You can feed this iSCSI target back to the hypervisor to offer a highly available datastore.
+Then, you can use this datastore to store virtual machines and disk images on solid, redundant storage.

 3. Prerequisites